3 recommended OTC drugs

 Does teething cause fever?

-No or very little (below 38°C).
-Fever >38.5°C is another cause — viral illness, otitis.
-Don't automatically attribute it to teething.
+No, or very little (below 38°C).
+A fever >38.5°C has another cause — a viral infection, an ear infection.
+Do not automatically attribute it to teething.

 Is Kamistad safe?

 The lidocaine-free version (Kamistad Baby) — yes.
-Lidocaine versions — only from 12 years old.
-Benzocaine is forbidden in infants.
+The versions with lidocaine — only from 12 years of age.
+Benzocaine is prohibited in babies.

-Average 6-8 months, but can vary between 3-18 months.
+On average 6-8 months, but it can vary between 3-18 months.
 The first is the lower incisor.
 Variations are normal.

 Does the amber necklace work?

 No scientific evidence.
-Presents strangulation and choking risk.
-AAP and pediatricians do NOT recommend it.
+It poses a risk of strangulation and choking.
+The AAP and pediatricians do NOT recommend it.

 See also